sander-wood/autoharmonizer/README.md

-# AutoHarmonizer

-## Generating Chords from Melody with Flexible Harmonic Rhythm and Controllable Harmonic Density
+# Generating Chords from Melody with Flexible Harmonic Rhythm and Controllable Harmonic Density

 This is the source code of AutoHarmonizer, a harmonic density-controllable melody harmonization system with flexible harmonic rhythm, trained/validated on Wikifonia.org's lead sheet dataset.